Alex1304/botrino/website/docs/command-extension/subcommands.md

 ## Command classes as subcommands

 If the code of your subcommand is quite complex, you may prefer to declare your subcommand by creating a class implementing `Command` instead.
-The advantage of this approach is that you can reuse the subcommand class for more than one top-level command, and write code with the same flexibility as regular commands.
+The advantage of this approach is that you can easily reuse the subcommand class for more than one top-level command, and write code with the same flexibility as regular commands.

 ```java
 package com.example.myproject;